 The water heater nipples on top of the water heater, which connect the water heater to the cold water inlet pipe and the hot water exit pipe, are another common place to find leaks.
 The threads are the thinnest part on the nipple and it is not unusual to find leaks in them.
 This can be hard to differentiate from a leak at a supply tube, but if you changed the supply tube already and are still observing leaking water, the nipple is a likely cause.

 03 of 05

 Leaking at the Temperature and Pressure Relief (T & P) Valve

-• If the valve was removed recently, it's possible it is now failing to seal properly.
-Tightening the valve, or reinstalling it with Teflon tape on the threads may solve the problem.
+- If the valve was removed recently, it's possible it is now failing to seal properly.
+Tightening the valve, or reinstalling it with plumbers tape on the threads may solve the problem.

 - If the water heater is heating the water too much, the excessive pressure may be causing the T-and-P to leak.
 The solution might be to lower the water temperature or to install a water expansion tank if you don't already have one in your plumbing system.

 - The leaking T-and-P valve may indicate the overall water pressure in your home is too high, and that the pressure regulator is not working properly.

-• But if the water pressure in the house seems normal and the water heater is heating normally, then you may have a faulty T-and-P valve that needs replacing.
-When replacing the valve, make sure the hot water is off and the pressure is off of the line before making the repair.
+- If the water pressure in the house seems normal and the water heater is heating normally, then you may have a faulty T-and-P valve that needs replacing.
+When replacing the valve, make sure the water is turned off and there is no pressure in the tank before making the repair.
 You can release pressure by opening the lever on the T-and-P valve, or by opening a hot water faucet somewhere in the house.

-If you believe there is still a problem or are unable to get to the bottom of the issue, call a professional plumber to help assess the situation.
+If you believe there is still a problem or are unable to get to the bottom of the issue, call a professional plumber to help assess and remedy the situation.

 04 of 05